Little Caesar (film)

-Little Caesar is a 1931 American pre-Code crime film distributed by Warner Brothers, directed by Mervyn LeRoy, and starring Edward G. Robinson, Glenda Farrell, and Douglas Fairbanks Jr. The film tells the story of a hoodlum who ascends the ranks of organized crime until he reaches its upper echelons.
+Little Caesar is a 1931 American pre-Code crime film distributed by Warner Brothers, directed by Mervyn LeRoy, and starring Edward G. Robinson, Douglas Fairbanks Jr. and Glenda Farrell.
+The film tells the story of a hoodlum who ascends the ranks of organized crime until he reaches its upper echelons.

 The storyline was adapted from the novel of the same name by William R. Burnett.
 Little Caesar was Robinson's breakthrough role and immediately made him a major film star.
 The film is often listed as one of the first fully-fledged gangster films and continues to be well received by critics.

-In 2000, Little Caesar was included in the annual selection of 25 motion pictures added to the National Film Registry of the Library of Congress being deemed "culturally, historically, or aesthetically significant" and recommended for preservation.
 The Library of Congress maintains a print.